Energy

 Energy costs can also be reduced by shopping around between energy suppliers.
 There are several websites that can help with online comparisons, including Powerswitch, Glimp and Powercompare.

 Consumer New Zealand, which operates the Powerswitch website, says that there is potential for many more people to switch providers and save money.
-It says that (as of late 2022) the median amount people could save using Powerswitch is $385 a year.
+It says that (as of February 2024) the average saving for Powerswitch users is $409 per year.